instructure/instructure-ui/packages/ui-alerts/src/Alert/README.md

 ---
 <Guidelines>
   <Figure recommendation="yes" title="Do">
-    <FigureItem>Use the Info alert to notify the user of more information</FigureItem>
+    <Figure.Item>Use the Info alert to notify the user of more information</Figure.Item>
-    <FigureItem>Use the Error alert to notify user of an error</FigureItem>
+    <Figure.Item>Use the Error alert to notify user of an error</Figure.Item>
-    <FigureItem>Use the Warning alert to notify user of a warning</FigureItem>
+    <Figure.Item>Use the Warning alert to notify user of a warning</Figure.Item>
-    <FigureItem>Use the Success alert to notify user of a success event or action</FigureItem>
+    <Figure.Item>Use the Success alert to notify user of a success event or action</Figure.Item>
   </Figure>
   <Figure recommendation="no" title="Don't">
-    <FigureItem>Have alert messaging that is more than two lines long</FigureItem>
+    <Figure.Item>Have alert messaging that is more than two lines long</Figure.Item>
-    <FigureItem>Overuse alerts on the same page</FigureItem>
+    <Figure.Item>Overuse alerts on the same page</Figure.Item>
   </Figure>
 </Guidelines>
 ```